karldyson/exabgp-watchdog/README.md

 * timeout - How long should a test take to timeout if there's no response?
 Defaults to 2 seconds.
 * port - the DNS port to test.
 Defaults to port 53 if unset.
 * disable - the global file to disable all services.
 No default, but note that without this, you can't disable the server.
 Remember the config is re-read on each loop so you can add it or change it on the fly.
+* community - this is a global community that is included in the announcement
 * services - the sub tree for defining services
   * `<service name>` - this is the service name that you will reference in the exabgp process configuration (see example)
   * disable - a file for disabling this service